Home Page Kingdom Index Plant Index Magnoliopsida Index Asteraceae Index

 as being present in this area.
 Attenuata is distinguished by having multiple flowers.
 Both subspecies

 have been reclassified as Arnica angustifolia, ssp angustifolia.
-The Global Biodiversity Information Facility
+The photos below show plants with leaves that are

-and also plants with broader leaves.
+narrow and also plants with broader leaves.
 The broad-leaved plants have multiple blossoms as do some

 1. Early June.
 Blossoms from two adjacent multi-headed plants.